Learning Logical Rules using Minimum Message Length: Introduction

 \section{Introduction}

 Inductive logic programming (ILP) is a form of machine learning.
-The goal is to induce a logic program (a set of logical rules) that generalises examples and background knowledge (BK) \cite{mugg:ilp,ilpintro}.
+The goal is to induce a hypothesis (a set of logical rules) that generalises examples and background knowledge (BK) \cite{mugg:ilp,ilpintro}.

-As with all forms of machine learning, ILP learns from noisy data.
-A popular approach is to search for a minimal description length (MDL) \cite{mdl, rissanen1998stochastic, rissanen1987stochastic, grunwald2007minimum} hypothesis \cite{foil,progol,aleph,cabalar2007minimal,hocquette2024learning}.
-MDL is a mathematical formalisation of Occam's razor: a preference for simpler (formalised as shorter) explanations of data.
-The goal of MDL is to encode data as a binary string as concisely as possible.
+As with all forms of machine learning, ILP handles noisy data.
+A popular approach is to search for a minimal description length (MDL) hypothesis \cite{cabalar2007minimal,hocquette2024learning}.
+MDL is a formalisation of Occam's razor \cite{mdl,rissanen1998stochastic,rissanen1987stochastic}.
+The goal is to encode data as a binary string as concisely as possible.

 Minimum message length (MML) \cite{wallace2005statistical} is another formalisation of Occam's razor.
-The goal of MML is to find the most concise explanation of data, where an explanation is a two-part message consisting of a hypothesis (the first part) followed by the data given that the hypothesis is true (the second part).
+The goal is to find the most concise explanation of data, where an explanation is a two-part message consisting of a hypothesis (the first part) followed by the data given that the hypothesis is true (the second part).

-MDL and MML are closely related, but differ in philosophy, mathematical grounding, and practical usage \cite{baxter1994mdl, makalic2022introduction}.
-We briefly summarise the key differences, but expand on them in Section 2.
-MML is explicitly Bayesian and uses priors over hypotheses and integrates them into encoding length.
+MDL and MML are closely related, but differ in philosophy, mathematical grounding, and practical usage \cite{baxter1994mdl,makalic2022introduction}.
+We expand on the differences in Section 2, but briefly summarise them now.
+MML is explicitly Bayesian and uses priors over hypotheses and integrates them into the message length.
 MDL avoids priors and often treats hypotheses as tools for encoding data rather than probabilistic entities.
-In MML, the message is two-part, first asserting the hypothesis, followed by data given that the asserted hypothesis is true.
+In MML, the message is two-part, first asserting the hypothesis, then the data given that the hypothesis is true.
 In MDL, the message may be one-part and often does not encode the hypothesis itself.
-MML and MDL also handle continuous parameters differently \cite{baxter1994mdl, grunwald2007minimum}.
+MML and MDL also handle continuous parameters differently \cite{baxter1994mdl,grunwald2007minimum}.

-In this paper, we use the MML principle to learn logic programs from noisy examples.
-Specifically, we design an encoding scheme which allows for lossless communication of a probabilistic logic program \cite{raedt:problog} and examples.
-The cost of a hypothesis is the length of the hypothetical message which would result if we were to communicate the examples using this hypothesis.
+In this paper, we use the MML principle to learn hypotheses from noisy examples.
+Specifically, we design an MML cost function for learning hypotheses expressed as probabilistic logic programs \cite{raedt:problog}.
+The cost of a hypothesis is the length of the message if we were to communicate the examples using this hypothesis.